 At the Thredbo Village Resort, there is a world class giant slalom course.
 You can hire skis, other skiing equipment, sleds and also get instruction.
 The ski lift that operates all year round will take you to the top of Mt.
 Crackenback.

-Perisher Valley is also popular as a ski resort, they also hire skis and offer instruction, with reliable snow cover in winter.
+Perisher is also popular as a ski resort, there you can hire skis and take instruction with reliable snow cover in winter.
+It is in fact, the largest collection of snowfields in the Southern Hemisphere.

 Mt Kosciuszko National Park